-- 1. Use the information on the child's recording form on the next page to complete the rest of the form. - a.
-Decide whether Jenna has fast breathing. - b.
-Identify danger signs, if any, and other signs. - 2.
-Decide to refer or treat Jenna. - 3.
-Decide on treatment. - a.
-Tick [✓] the treatment you would give the child.
+- 1. Use the information on the child's recording form on the next page to complete the rest of the form.
+Decide whether Jenna has fast breathing. - a.
+Identify danger signs, if any, and other signs. - b.
+Decide to refer or treat Jenna - c.
+Decide on treatment - d.
+Tick [ ] the treatment you would give the child.
 Select the medicine to give, the dose, and how much to send home with the caregiver.
 Use your supply of medicine to demonstrate the treatment.
-Note: The result of the RDT was positive. - b.
+Note: The result of the RDT was positive. - e.
 Decide on the advice on home care to give the caregiver.
-Tick [✓] the advice. - c.
+Tick $[\checkmark]$ the advice. - f.
 At birth, Jenna received her BCG and OPV vaccines.
 At six weeks, Jenna had her full series of vaccines, but since then she has not received any vaccines.
 Indicate on the form what vaccines Jenna received.
-In your community, when and where should she go to receive the vaccines? - d.
-Indicate when the child should come back for a follow-up visit. - 4.
-Do not complete item 7, the note on the follow-up visit that will happen later. - 5.
+In your community, when and where should she go to receive the vaccines? - g.
+Indicate when the child should come back for a follow-up visit. - 2.
+Do not complete item 7, the note on the follow-up visit that will happen later - 3.
 Make sure that you have recorded all the decisions on the recording form.

 Ask the facilitator to check the recording form and the medicine you have selected to give the child.
-If there is time, the facilitator will give you a second recording form to complete
+If there is time, the facilitator will give you a second recording form to complete Sick Child Recording Form (for community-based treatment of child age 2 months up to 5 years)

-Date: 15/7/2008 (Day / Month / Year)

-HSA: Jane Manda
+Date: 15/7/2008 (Day / Month / Year) HSA: Jane Manda

-Child's First Name: Jenna Surname Daala Age: Years/6_Months Boy(Girl)
+Child's First Name: Venna Surname Odala Age: \\Years/\6\Months Boy Gir

-Caregiver's name: Peter Odon Relationship: Mother / Father / Other:
+Caregiver's name: Peter Odon Relationship: Mother / (Father) / Other:

-Physical Address: Near Market Borehole

-Village / TA: Madala / Usipa
+Physical Address: Near Market Borehole Village / TA: Madala / Usipa